-Figure 10-21.
+Figure 10-23.
 Security IP Management menu

 Use the Security IP Management to permit remote stations to manage the Switch.
-If you choose to define one or more designated management stations, only the chosen stations, as defined by IP address, will be allowed management privilege through the web manager or Telnet session.
+If you choose to define one or more designated management stations, only the chosen stations, as defined by IP address and Subnet Mask, will be allowed management privilege through the web manager or Telnet session.
 To define a management station IP setting, type in the IP address and click the Apply button.
+Click Del All to remove all IP addresses configured from being Trusted Hosts.